-All-terrain vehicles (ATVs), also known as quads and four-wheelers, are very popular in the United States.
+All-terrain vehicles (ATVs), also known as quads or four-wheelers, are popular sport and utility vehicles that many people of all ages enjoy in the summer months.
 Not only are they fun to ride, but they also help with farming, hunting, camping, transporting materials, and even plowing.

 Types of ATV Accidents